regen-network/regen-ledger/docs/validators/get-started/install-cosmovisor.md

 ### Updating The Configuration

-When you make changes to the configuration, be sure to stop and start cosmovisor so that cosmovisor is using the latest configuration.
+When you make changes to the configuration, be sure to stop and start the `cosmovisor` service so that you are using the latest changes.

 ```bash
 sudo systemctl stop cosmovisor